cucumber/docs/content/community/contributing-to-documentation.md

 Additional shortcodes are defined in `layouts/shortcodes`.

 ### Method vs function
-An specific shortcode was created for the stepdef body:
+A specific shortcode was created for the stepdef body:

     {{%/* stepdef-body */%}}